 Help them realize that just by thinking through the process, they’ll have started to solve the problem.
 And often, your reps will come to you with great ideas on their own.
 Resist the urge.
 Don't do the thinking for them.

-So SBAR in practice, you might even consider creating a form or a template that they can figure out or they can fill out before coming to you with a problem.
+With SBAR in practice, you might even consider creating a form or a template that they can fill out before coming to you with a problem.

 About Ray Makela